 Asteroid Impact Effect Units Based on Historical Impacts

 Spahr reviewed an effort to remove nuclear terminology to better communicate impact energies and likelihood with the public.
 The current units are confusing and outdated (megatons TNT, comparison to atomic bomb) and there is confusion since there is non-radioactive fallout with an impact.
 A suggestion of a Shoemaker scale was made at an NEO community meeting at the University of Arizona, but Carolyn Shoemaker has not been consulted.
 It would be a scale of 0 to 10, and impact energy scales with probability nicely (bigger impacts are rarer).
 Chelyabinsk would be a unit used for airburst, and at center of the scale (5).
 Likely to never see that or higher in our lifetimes.
 Barringer would be used for actual impacts (6).
-Fast noted the different audiences - the public, the press, decision makers and templates, UN0PSIDER and agencies – and they would need consistent terminology.
+Fast noted the different audiences - the public, the press, decision makers and templates, UN-SPIDER and agencies – and they would need consistent terminology.
 Egan noted that as we get away from the Cold War the analogies will hopefully fade, but analogies to hurricanes and earthquakes have equivalent energies, and perhaps those could be examples.
 Drolshagen noted that it is a good idea to break down smaller objects into classes since they are the most frequent, but for scientific purposes a new scale not needed, and prefers analogies to a numbering scale.
 Harris agreed that a number scale is of limited value, like Torino.
 The Steering Committee will continue to respond to Spahr with comments.

 15:30 9th IAWN Action: Terminology for Objects Below the “Potentially Hazardous” Threshold in Notifications and Public Releases